PA5-34556 can be used with blocking peptide PEP-1599.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-cell death protein RIP; receptor (TNFRSF)-interacting serine-threonine kinase 1; receptor-interacting protein 1; receptor-interacting protein kinase 1; RIP; RIP1 (CT); RIPK1; serine/threonine-protein kinase RIP
+Protein Aliases: Cell death protein RIP; receptor (TNFRSF)-interacting serine-threonine kinase 1; Receptor-interacting protein 1; receptor-interacting protein kinase 1; Receptor-interacting serine/threonine-protein kinase 1; RIP; RIP-1; RIP1 (CT); RIPK1; serine/threonine-protein kinase RIP

 UniProt ID: (Human) Q13546